Reptile: Classical taxonomy and research

 The terms Sauropsida ("lizard faces") and Theropsida ("beast faces") were used again in 1916 by E.S.
 Goodrich to distinguish between lizards, birds, and their relatives on the one hand (Sauropsida) and mammals and their extinct relatives (Theropsida) on the other.
 Goodrich supported this division by the nature of the hearts and blood vessels in each group, and other features, such as the structure of the forebrain.
 According to Goodrich, both lineages evolved from an earlier stem group, Protosauria ("first lizards") in which he included some animals today considered reptile-like amphibians, as well as early reptiles.

 In 1956, D.M.S.
 Watson observed that the first two groups diverged very early in reptilian history, so he divided Goodrich's Protosauria between them.
 He also reinterpreted Sauropsida and Theropsida to exclude birds and mammals, respectively.
 Thus his Sauropsida included Procolophonia, Eosuchia, Millerosauria, Chelonia (turtles), Squamata (lizards and snakes), Rhynchocephalia, Crocodilia, "thecodonts" (paraphyletic basal Archosauria), non-avian dinosaurs, pterosaurs, ichthyosaurs, and sauropterygians.

 In the late 19th century, a number of definitions of Reptilia were offered.
-The traits listed by Lydekker in 1896, for example, include a single occipital condyle, a jaw joint formed by the quadrate and articular bones, and certain characteristics of the vertebrae.
+The biological traits listed by Lydekker in 1896, for example, include a single occipital condyle, a jaw joint formed by the quadrate and articular bones, and certain characteristics of the vertebrae.
 The animals singled out by these formulations, the amniotes other than the mammals and the birds, are still those considered reptiles today.

 The synapsid/sauropsid division supplemented another approach, one that split the reptiles into four subclasses based on the number and position of temporal fenestrae, openings in the sides of the skull behind the eyes.
 This classification was initiated by Henry Fairfield Osborn and elaborated and made popular by Romer's classic Vertebrate Paleontology.
 Those four subclasses were: